 The symmetric rank order distance function gives low values if the two faces are close to each-other (face a ranks high in face b's neighbor list, and face b ranks high in face a's neighbor list), and have neighbors in common (high ranking neighbors of face b also rank highly in face a's neighbor list).
-After distances are computed, clustering is performed by initializing every face image to its own cluster, then computing the symmetric distances between each cluster, and merging any clusters with distance below a threshold.
-Then, nearest neighbor lists for any newly merged clusters are merged, and distances between the remaining clusters are computed again iteratively, until no further clusters can be merged.
-In this case, rather than specifying the desired number of clusters C, a distance threshold is specified; it is the threshold that determines the specific number of clusters for a particular dataset being clustered, and effective threshold values are empirically determined.
+After distances are computed, clustering is performed by initializing every face image to its own cluster, then computing the symmetric distances between each cluster, along with the cluster-level normalized distances, and merging any clusters with distances below both specified thresholds.
+Then, nearest neighbor lists for any newly formed clusters are merged, and distances between the remaining clusters are computed again iteratively, until no further clusters can be merged.
+In this case, rather than specifying the desired number of clusters C, a distance threshold is specified for the rank-order distance measure, along with a neighborhood size for the clusterlevel normalized distance; it is these parameters which determines the specific number of clusters for a particular dataset being clustered, and their effective values are empirically determined.
 We use our own implementation of this algorithm.